 Different ways to legally smooth income over a number of years to ensure an individual is maximizing access to the lowest marginal tax rates.

 Higher levels of personal income are taxed at higher personal rates, while lower levels are taxed at lower rates.
 Therefore, individuals may want to, where possible, adjust income out of high income years and into low income years.
-This is particularly useful if the taxpayer is expecting a large fluctuation in income, due to, for example,
+This is particularly useful if the taxpayer is expecting a large fluctuation in income, due to, for example, an impending

-- Taking maternity/paternity leave;
+- maternity/paternity leave;

-- Receiving a large bonus/dividend; or
+- large bonus/dividend; or

-- Selling a company or investment assets.
+- sale of a company or investment assets.

 There are a variety of different ways to legally smooth income over a number of years to ensure an individual is maximizing access to the lowest marginal tax rates.
 For example,